Step 3: pytest-native tests #

 Parametrize is first-class #

 @pytest.mark.parametrize works the way it always does.
-Add the context fixture if you want the test to read its current parametrize values through Litmus's traceability path:
+Add the context fixture if you want those parametrize values recorded with the measurement:

 import pytest